-WV Living's accounts are audited separately by external auditors and an unqualified opinion was provided on the accounts for 2020-2021, a copy of which will be published on the Council's website.
+WV Living's accounts are audited separately by external auditors and an unqualified opinion was provided on the accounts for 2021-2022, a copy of which will be published on the Council's website.

-Following on from the review of WV Living in 2020-2021 a number of changes that were made to the way in which the Council and WV Living interacted with during 2020-21 the way in which the Council and WV Living interact has been carefully considered by the Council and as a result a number of changes have been/are being made, these include:
+Following on from the review of WV Living in 2020-2021 a number of changes were made to the way in which the Council and WV Living interacted following careful consideration by the Council.
+The changes included:

-- Appointment of non-executive director to the board of WV Living with considerable Housing experience - Production and approval of a new business plan for WV Living and regular reviews and reports on the compliance with that business plan taken both to the Council's political and officer leadership and also to the Council's Shareholder Board for WV Living - Strengthening of the Council's Shareholder board -ensuring that clear objective advice is provided to the Shareholder Board by Council officers including the S.151 officer and the Monitoring Officer
+- The appointment of non-executive director to the board of WV Living with considerable Housing experience - Production and approval of a new business plan for WV Living and regular reviews and reports on the compliance with that business plan taken both to the Council's political and officer leadership and also to the Council's Shareholder Board for WV Living - Strengthening of the Council's Shareholder board -ensuring that clear objective advice is provided to the Shareholder Board by Council officers including the S.151 officer and the Monitoring Officer

-It is the Council's clear view that there is an appropriate level of oversight on WV Living and the Council notes that it remains a going concern and the substantial reduction in the level of borrowing that WV Living has with the Council, which at the time of the writing of the statement was approximately £5 million, importantly the level of assets that WV Living holds are substantially in excess of its liabilities to the Council.
+It is the Council's clear view that there is an appropriate level of oversight on WV Living and the Council notes that it remains a going concern and the substantial reduction in the level of borrowing that WV Living has with the Council, which at the time of the writing was zero.
+It is recognised that the business plan for WV Living anticipates that it may require a limited amount of borrowing from the Council in order to fund the development of certain schemes, importantly the level of assets that WV Living holds are substantially in excess of any borrowing liability to the Council.